dataset-ninja/skin-cancer-ham10000/README.md

 # Skin Cancer: HAM10000

-Skin Cancer (HAM10000) is a dataset for semantic segmentation tasks.
+Skin Cancer (HAM10000) is a dataset for semantic segmentation task.